 Professor of Physics, Faculty of Science

 I've a keen interest in outreach activities, primary and secondary education, and both science and higher education funding policy.
 (See the "Beyond the ivory tower" tab).
 In addition to participating in a number of research council-funded public engagement projects (including Giants of the Infinitesimal), I've been interviewed, and written for, The Independent, The Guardian, Times Higher Education, BBC Radio 4, Die Zeit, and The Economist amongst others.
-I'm also a regular contributor to Nottingham's Sixty Symbols YouTube project which has, as of May 2014, attracted more than 30 million views (across about 250 videos).
+I'm also a regular contributor to the Sixty Symbols YouTube project which has, as of Feb 2016, attracted more than 50 million views (across about 250 videos).

 Although I don't share my infamous namesake's fascination with the binomial theorem, in my spare time I enjoy exploring the relationships between mathematics/physics and music.

 - 2005 - present Professor of Physics, School of Physics and Astronomy, University of Nottingham [EPSRC Leadership Fellow from 2008 - 2014]

 - 2003 - 2005 Reader, School of Physics and Astronomy, University of Nottingham